-Vitamin B12.
+- Vitamin B12.
 If you've had surgery in the lower part of your small intestine, you may not absorb enough of this.
-A B12 vitamin, injection, or nasal spray can help.
+You can get a B12 vitamin, injection, or nasal spray.

-Folic acid.
-Some Crohn's drugs, such as sulfasalazine or methotrexate, can lower levels of folic acid.
-A daily 1-milligram dose of a folate supplement may help.
+- Folic acid.
+Some Crohn's drugs, like methotrexate and sulfasalazine, lower levels of folic acid in your body.
+Try a daily 1-milligram dose of a folate supplement.

-Calcium.
+- Calcium.
 Steroids for Crohn's disease can weaken bones and make it hard to absorb this key mineral.
 If your body can't digest milk or milk products, you're even more likely to be short on calcium.
-Up to 50% of people with Crohn's have osteopenia, or thinning of the bones.
-Taking extra supplements -- often 1,500 milligrams of calcium a day -- can help keep bones strong and prevent other problems.
+Up to half of people with Crohn's have thinning bones.
+Taking extra supplements -- often 1,500 milligrams of calcium a day -- will help keep bones strong and prevent other problems.

-Vitamins A, E, and K. Surgery can make it hard for your body to absorb fats.
-This lowers your levels of these.
+- Vitamins A, E, and K. Surgery can make it hard for your body to absorb fats.
+That lowers your levels of these vitamins.

-Iron.
+- Iron.
 It's the best treatment for anemia from blood loss in your intestines.
-Your doctor may suggest iron tablets, liquid, or infusions.
+Your doctor may tell you to take iron tablets, liquid, or infusions.

-Potassium, magnesium, and zinc.
-Your doctor may recommend a daily supplement to raise your levels of these.
+- Potassium, magnesium, and zinc.
+Your doctor may suggest a daily supplement to raise your levels.

 Foods or Supplements?